Cereloran/Renpy-lockpick-minigame/README.md

 ```
 Make sure you have an image named `"Chest 1"` in your `images` folder (or whatever that match the chest's name)

-And that pretty much it, you can add your own inventory system or `Item` class and play around to add rewards to your inventory.
+And that's pretty much it, you can add your own inventory system or `Item` class and play around to add rewards to your inventory.
 Indepth of the minigame is explained detaily in the code's comment.

 Good luck with making your own game